ninagroop/ninagroop-nextjs/content/pages/grant-writing/index.md

 and long-term grant strategy, I’ll help you clarify your goals, align your language with funder priorities, and write proposals that reflect the heart of your mission.

+**_“Nina elevated our work with her clarity and insight.
+She improved our grant language, helped us understand each funder’s priorities, and offered strategic suggestions for our applications, annual appeal, website, newsletter, and overall communications.
+She is thoughtful, patient, and a pleasure to work with.” — Elizabeth Harris, nonprofit executive_**

 ## **What I Offer**
 - **Proposal Writing** – Persuasive proposals tailored appropriately for foundations, corporations, and/or government agencies